jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 In this case, the generator doesn't really ever pause, as there's no `yield ..` expression.
 Instead, `yield *` just keeps the current iteration step going via the recursive call.
 So, just one call to the iterator's `next()` function fully runs the generator.

-Now let's consider a generator which will have multiple steps and thus multiple produced values:
+Now let's consider a generator that will have multiple steps and thus multiple produced values:

 ```js
 function *foo() {